FedeDP/libmodule/docs/src/modules.rst

 .. c:macro:: modules_dispatch(ret)

   Dispatch libmodule's messages.
 Useful when libmodule's loop is integrated inside an external loop.
+This is a non-blocking function (ie: if no data is available to be dispatched, it will return).

   :param ret: ret >= 0 and MOD_OK returned -> number of dispatched messages. ret >= 0 and MOD_ERR returned -> loop has been quitted by a modules_quit() code, thus it returns quit_code.
 Ret < 0 and MOD_ERR returned: an error happened.
   :type ret: :c:type:`int *`